-Desperate to reclaim the Supreme Court as an engine of liberal policymaking, Democratic National Committee Chairman Tom Perez and others are now flirting with a new, which would increase the number of justices from 9 to 11 (or more) next time the Democrats control both the presidency and Congress.
+Desperate to reclaim the Supreme Court as an engine of liberal policymaking, Democratic National Committee Chairman Tom Perez and others are now flirting with a new court-packing scheme, which would increase the number of justices from 9 to 11 (or more) next time the Democrats control both the presidency and Congress.
 Progressive activists see this as the best way to preserve extra-constitutional decisions in the areas of abortion, gay marriage, affirmative action and other controversial issues where the court has, in effect, substituted its wisdom for that of the Congress.

 Two necessary observations: First, there is nothing in the Constitution to prohibit an expansion of the court.
 Second, the idea of such an expansion is based on a widely held misunderstanding of the Supreme Court’s decision in Marbury v.
 Madison, the landmark 1803 case affirming the court’s power to interpret the Constitution and void federal laws that violate it.
 (RELATED: Are Justice Ginsburg’s Supreme Court Days Numbered?)